 A traffic ticket is always a bummer, but you don’t need to let it cause you any unnecessary stress.
 If you’re having trouble with your commitment, a quick call to your county court can give you some much-needed relief.

 Is this your first moving violation?
 Not everyone is lucky enough to qualify for traffic school, but if you don’t have a habit of unsafe driving, you can probably forget this one-time slip-up ever happened.
-Visit the California Department of Motor Vehicles to find a traffic school that fits your needs or register now to get started today!
+Visit the California Department of Motor Vehicles to find a traffic school that fits your needs or register with our California Traffic School to get started today!